Moduli of abelian surfaces, symmetric theta structures and theta characteristics: The arithmetic groups for moduli of abelian surfaces with symmetric theta structure

+Let us consider the Siegel upper half-space $\mathbb{H}_2$.
 As before, let $D = \diag(d_1,d_2)$ with $d_1,d_2$ odd.
-By \cite[Section 8.2]{BL} and the Baily-Borel theorem \cite{BB}, since $\Gamma_D$ is an arithmetic congruence subgroup, the quasi-projective variety

-is the moduli space of abelian varieties with a polarization of of type $D$.
-Furthermore, by \cite[Section 8.3]{BL} and \cite{BB}, the quasi-projective variety

-is the moduli space of polarized abelian varieties of type $D$ with level $D$ structure.
-Since by Lemma \ref{sequence-split} a level structure is equivalent to a symmetric theta structure, we are now going to inquire the action of these arithmetic subgroups on the set $\vartheta(A)$ of the $16$ theta characteristics (equivalently the set $LB(A)$ of symmetric line bundles).
-Each of them admits a unique symmetric theta structure.\\ The set of symmetric theta divisors is in bijection with the set of half-integer characteristics since each such divisor is the zero set of a theta function with half-integer characteristic (\cite[Section 2]{Igu} or \cite[Sections 4.6 and 4.7]{BL}).
-Thus, via formula (\ref{thetadiv}), we can define (although non canonically) bijections between $(\Z/2\Z)^4$ and $\vartheta(A)$.
-As we have seen, the action of $\Gamma_g$ on $\mathbb{H}_2$ induces an action on characteristics given by the formula (\ref{char-action}).
-The following result can be found in \cite[Section 2]{Igu}. \begin{Lemma} The action of $\Gamma_2$ (and its subgroups) on $(\Z/2\Z)^4$ defined by formula (\ref{char-action}) has two orbits distinguished by the invariant
+By \cite[Section 8.2]{BL} and the Baily-Borel theorem \cite{BB}, since $\Gamma_D$ is an arithmetic congruence subgroup, the quasi-projective variety $\mathcal{A}_D = \mathbb{H}_g/\Gamma_D$ is the moduli space of abelian varieties with a polarization of of type $D$: see also \cite[Proposition 1.21]{HKW}.
+Furthermore, by \cite[Section 8.3]{BL} and \cite{BB}, the quasi-projective variety $\mathcal{A}_D(D) = \mathbb{H}_g/\Gamma_D(D)$ is the moduli space of polarized abelian varieties of type $D$ with level $D$ structure.
+Since by Lemma \ref{sequence-split} a level structure is equivalent to a symmetric theta structure, we are now going to investigate the action of these arithmetic subgroups on the set $\vartheta(A)$ of the $16$ theta characteristics (equivalently the set of symmetric line bundles).
+Each of them admits a unique symmetric theta structure.\\ The set of symmetric theta divisors is in bijection with the set of half-integer characteristics (\cite[Section 2]{Igu} or \cite[Sections 4.6 and 4.7]{BL}) and the action of $\Gamma_2$ on $\mathbb{H}_2$ induces an action on characteristics given by the formula (\ref{char-action}). \begin{Lemma}\cite[Section 2]{Igu} The action of $\Gamma_2$ on half-integer characteristics defined by formula (\ref{char-action}) has two orbits distinguished by the invariant

-\end{Lemma} We say that $m$ is an even (respectively odd) half-integer characteristic if $\mathbf{e}(m) = 1$ (respectively $\mathbf{e}(m) = -1$).\\ Since $A[2]$ is a $\Z/2\Z$-vector space of dimension $4$, $\Gamma_2=Sp_4(\Z)$ operates on the set of theta characteristics through reduction modulo $2$, hence via $Sp_4(\Z/2\Z)$.
-Now, recall from Lemma \ref{l2} that we have the exact sequence